When James Wang first put on a Williams College basketball uniform, all he had to do was fit in. Nowadays, Wang is in the construction business.

 He spent the 2012-13 in Taiwan, and the native of Sydney, Australia, is now considered a local player for the Chinese league.

 There are actually two leagues in China.
 The CBA runs through the winter and the NBL is a summer league.
-Having the winter off gave him a chance to watch his alma mater play Amherst earlier in the month.

 Wang graduated from Williams as the fourth all-time leading scorer, helping coach Mike Maker take two squads of Ephs to the NCAA Division III Final Four.